 Verbrugghen firmly believed that ‘a good general education is as much a necessity to a musician as to a lawyer or a medical practitioner.’
 From the outset, Conservatorium High students were considered the elite core of the State’s premiere music institution.
 This was Henri Verbrugghen’s vision.
 Not surprisingly, the school numbers amongst its alumni some of Australia’s most acclaimed performers, teachers and composers, musicians who have made their mark not only in all facets of the music profession and the arts, but also in the most diverse of artful callings including spying and oenology.

-The School remains true to its founder’s vision: to provide the State’s brightest and most musically gifted teenagers with the very best musical training while ensuring they received an excellent, broadly-based secondary education.
+The School remains true to its founder’s vision: to provide the State’s brightest and most musically gifted teenagers with the very best musical training while ensuring they receive an excellent, broadly-based secondary education.
 Through its school-based programmes and its special relationships with various post-secondary institutions, notably the tertiary arm of the Conservatorium administered by the University of Sydney, the Conservatorium High School continues to provide its students with music-educational opportunities unsurpassed in this country.
 It is a public school.
 Entry is based on merit, and merit alone.

 Principal: Robert Curry